bb7555/massive-nemesis/_posts/Creating-An-Application-Internal-XML-API-Endpoint-From-An-External-Data-Source-In-NodeJS.md

 As the result object triggers the 'data' event, we can pass the buffered data to our web app's output as raw text `res.write(chunk)`

 Finally, just as an aside, we do not have to have the 'end' event with the get method.
 It is required for the post method, but I included it as a good practice.
-One could add other expection handling here, too.
-But, for the sake of simplity of this tut I will not include it.
+One could add other expectation handling here, too.
+But, for the sake of simplicity of this tut I will not include it.

 ```
 // external feed controller